Derekh eretz

-Derekh eretz or derech eretz (Hebrew: דרך ארץ, literally 'the way of the land') is a term appearing in rabbinic literature.
-It has a wide range of meanings, referring to appropriate behavior; good manners; and earning a livelihood, among others.
+Derekh eretz (דרך ארץ) (Note: Variably spelled .) is a term appearing in the corpus of Rabbinic literature.
+It has a wide range of meanings, referring to appropriate behavior, good manners, and earning a livelihood, among others.
 Derekh Eretz Rabbah and Derekh Eretz Zutta are minor tractates of the Talmud.

 Appropriate behaviour and good character

 In the Talmud and Midrash, there are approximately 200 teachings using the term derech eretz to mean decent, polite, respectful, thoughtful, and civilized behavior.

 There are many more such teachings in the rishonim and acharonim (post-Talmudic authorities).
 The mussar literature, in fact, presents an entire body of thought devoted to the subject of middot (character traits) and "behaving like a mensch" (refined human being, lit. a mature man).
 Here, the way that one behaves is regarded as an external manifestation of one's middot.

 Etiquette

 Derekh eretz can be a reference to etiquette, politeness, and similar social conventions.
 For example, the Shulchan Aruch includes a section specifying proper table manners.